preactivate (pre-activate special functionalities)

 0: kHyperDbg> !mode u pid 1c0

-err, the '!mode' event command cannot be directly initialized in the Debugger Mode.
-To avoid wasting system resources and performance issues we decided to use another command to initialize it first then use it.
+err, for performance reasons, the '!mode' event command cannot be directly initialized in the Debugger Mode.
 You can use the 'preactivate mode' command to preactivate this mechanism after that, you can use the '!mode' event (c000004e)

 To solve this issue, the following command can be used: